deveshlodhi792/cybersecurity-notes/Cryptography Basics.md

 - It is also called as private key cryptography because here the key kept secretly.
 - Here communicating the key to the intended parties can be challenging.
 - Examples of symmetric encryption:-
-  1. DES - it was adopted as standard in 1977 and uses a 56-bit key.
+  1. DES (Data Encryption Standard) - it was adopted as standard in 1977 and uses a 56-bit key.
 In 1999, it was successfully broken in less than 24 hours then we shifts to 3DES.
-  2. 3DES - It is applied three times, here the key size is 168 bits
+  2. 3DES (Triple DES) - It is applied three times, here the key size is 168 bits, though the effective security is 112 bits.
+3DES was more of an ad-hoc solution when DES was no longer considered secure.
+3DES was deprecated in 2019 and replaced by AES (Advanced Encryption Standard).
+AES (Advanced Encryption Standard) was adopted as a standard in 2001.
+Its key size can be 128, 192, or 256 bits.
+- There are many more symmetric encryption ciphers used in various applications, but they are not been adopted as standards.
+- "Asymmetric Encryption" - This encryption uses a pair of keys for encryption.
+- One key (public key) is used to encrypt and the other key(private key) is used to decrypt data.
+- Asymmetric encryption or asymmetric cryptography encrypts the data using public keys, thats why it is called as public key cryptography.
+- Examples are RSA, Diffie-Hellman, and Elliptic Curve Cryptograhphy (ECC).
+- Asymmetric encryption is relatively slower than symmetric encryption.
+- Asymmetric encryption use larger keys than symmetric encryption.
+For example, RSA uses 2048-bit, 3072-bit, and 4096-bit keys.
+2048-bit is the recommended minimum key size.
+- Diffie-Hellman uses 3072-bit and 4096-bit keys for enhanced secuity, however their recommended minimum key size is 2048 bits.
+- ECC uses 256-bit key and it provides 3072-bit RSA key level security in encryption.
+- Asymmetric encryption is based on a particular group of mathematical problems that are easy to compute in one direction but extremely difficult to reverse.